jolson615/tech-exchange-2021/u3-flask-mongo/advanced-flask.md

 ## Related Resources

 * [Flask Documentation](https://flask.palletsprojects.com/en/2.0.x/) - The best place to learn Flask is right at the source.
 The documentation has detailed explanations about how everything here works.
-* [Flask Macros](https://uniwebsidad.com/libros/explore-flask/chapter-8/creating-macros) - If you're familiar with the React style of creating pages out of component parts, macros could scratch that exact itch for you.
+* [Flask Macros](https://uniwebsidad.com/libros/explore-flask/chapter-8/creating-macros) - If you're familiar with concept of creating pages out of component parts (as in React.js), macros could scratch that exact itch for you.
+Macros let you write small functions that Jinja can use to generate small chunks of HTML.
+This is  useful if you have a small element that you want to appear on many (but not all) pages in your web application.
 * [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) - If you want a super-comprehensive exploration of Flask that doesn't even start with a template, this is a really great place to start.
 The code is a little out of date, but the core concepts are the same.
 It will take a long time to work through, but you'll emerge on the other side with a pretty comprehensive understanding of how Flask works.